Zaid-Ajaj/pulumi-tool-importer/README.md

-# Pulumi Importer (WIP)
+# Pulumi Importer

-A Pulumi tool for automatic resource discovery and resource import from cloud providers.
+A Pulumi tool plugin for automatic resource discovery and resource import from cloud providers.
+Currently supports AWS and Azure.

+It lets search for your resources, automatically generate a Pulumi Import JSON file from them and preview a import operations see to see the generated import code withouth leaving the UI.

 ### Install via Pulumi (requires Pulumi CLI v3.121.0 or later)